emretelli/medyana-ui/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Technical Description
-UI listens for changes in connected api via signalR
+UI listens for changes in connected api via signalR.